 What causes a pulmonary embolism?

-Most of the time, a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your legs.
-This kind of clot is called a deep vein thrombosis (DVT).
+Usually, a pulmonary embolism is caused by a blood clot travelling up from one of the deep veins in your body, usually in the leg.
+This kind of blood clot is called a deep vein thrombosis (DVT).

-When you’ve been inactive for a long time, your chance of getting a pulmonary embolism increases.

-When you’re inactive, blood tends to collect in the lower parts of your body, particularly in your lower legs.
+If you’ve been inactive for a long time, your chance of getting a pulmonary embolism increases.
+This is because when you’re inactive, blood tends to collect in the lower parts of your body, particularly in your lower legs.

-This isn’t usually a problem because when you start to move, your blood flow increases and blood begins to move more evenly round your body.
-If you’re immobile for a long time, the flow of blood around your body can slow and clot, causing a DVT that can break off and cause a pulmonary embolism.
+This isn’t usually a problem because when you start to move, your blood flow increases, and blood begins to move more evenly round your body.
+But if you’re immobile for a long time, the flow of blood around your body can slow and clot, causing a DVT that can break off and cause a pulmonary embolism.

 - after an operation or a serious limb injury